All Episodes

 All Arizona's trying to do is enforce the country's laws.

-Now we've got by the way, I'm this is coming up.
+We've got, by the way, this is coming up.

-There's an ABC Washington Post poll today on Obama being way ahead of Romney because of the gender gap, because of women, with a help of women.
+There's an ABC Washington Post poll today on Obama being way ahead of Romney because of the gender gap, because of women, with the help of women.

 But we need to put this ABC poll with the Washington Post in proper perspective.

-And I don't think anybody remembers how off how d how horrible their accuracy was in two thousand eight.
+And I don't think anybody remembers how off, how horrible their accuracy was in 2008.

-And that's the reason why here because I want to try to make this them better on people know exactly what I feel.
+And that's the reason I'm here because I want to try to make this temp better and people know exactly what I feel.

-Which is what's listen to the second one, because I don't think he cleared anything up there.
+Well, let's listen to the second one because I don't think he cleared anything up there.

-That's a that's an entirely different subject about which I totally disagree, by the way.
+That's an entirely different subject about which I totally disagree, by the way.

 Being in sports, I don't think should mean you can't talk about politics.